romanpunia/vitex/README.md

 + Schema processor (XML, JSON, JSONB)
 + Server processor (for HTTP server to load router config)

-*Note: some functionality might be stripped without needed dependencies.
-Also exceptions were not used, it's more C-like with return codes.*
-## Scripting
-At this moment all scripting interfaces that can be imported are located at **/src/scripts**, they are all machine generated.
-Files there present all available scripting interfaces, they are not intended to be actually compiled because some classes can only be registered from application.
-From there you can view what functions can be used right now.

 ## Cross platform
 + Windows 7/8/8.1/10+ x64/x86
 + Raspberian 3+ ARM